-City needs to look at balance of highrise development and Experimental Farm research | CBC News
+City needs to look at balance of highrise development and experimental farm research | CBC News

 - Carling towers sent back to committee after feds snubbed

-A separate application from Theberge Homes that proposes three towers — two 24 and one 32 storeys — at 780 Baseline Rd. is winding its way through the planning process.

-Coun.
-Jeff Leiper, chair of the planning committee, said people want to have a larger discussion about how future growth along these transit corridors will affect the farm.

-However, he said, the current official plan doesn't limit height for the sake of the farm but the city could create a secondary plan if Agriculture and Agri-Food Canada (AAFC) laid out the thinking that could justify those kinds of restrictions.
+He said the city's current official plan doesn't limit height for the sake of the farm, but the city could create a secondary plan if AAFC made the case.

 "I don't think that's a productive discussion with the farm until we have a well-considered, modern, up-to-date document from them — thinking from them — that describes exactly what the role of the farm is going to be within their network of research facilities," Leiper said.